reactjs/react.dev/content/blog/2019-02-23-is-react-translated-yet.md

 The problem was finding a place for the bot to run.
 I'm a frontend developer for a reason -- Heroku and its ilk are alien to me and *endlessly* frustrating.
 In fact, until this past Tuesday, I was running the script by hand on my local machine!

 The biggest challenge was space.
 Each fork of the repo is around 100MB -- which takes minutes to clone on my local machine.
-We have *32* forks, and the free tiers or most deployment platforms I checked limited you to 512MB of storage.
+We have *32* forks, and the free tiers of most deployment platforms I checked limited you to 512MB of storage.

 After lots of notepad calculations, I found a solution: delete each repo once we've finished the script and limit the concurrency of `sync` scripts that run at once to be within the storage requirements.
 Luckily, Heroku dynos have a much faster Internet connection and are able to clone even the React repo quickly.